load0016/se3prac6/README.md

 Approaching the Design
 ----------------------

 The baggage handling system for the Denver Airport will be the base of this test plan.
 The design of the baggage handling system is to automate the handling of baggage through the entire airport.
-From initial check-in/arrival, the baggage would be sent through the airport to the desired location will minimal human interaction which would minimalize flight delays and less waiting with baggage carousels.
+From initial check-in/arrival, the baggage would be sent through the airport to the desired location with minimal human interaction which would minimalize flight delays and less waiting with baggage carousels.

 Decomposing the Problem
 -----------------------